 Mutual Funds involve risk including the potential loss of principal.
-Higher turnover and frequent trading my result is higher costs.
-Cash available for distribution by MLP's may vary and could be affected by the entity's operations, including capital expenditures, operating, acquisition, construction, exploration and borrowing costs, reducing the amount of cash an MLP has available for distribution.
+Higher turnover and frequent trading may result in higher costs.
+Cash available for distribution by MLP's may vary and could be affected by the entity's operations, including capital expenditures, operating, acquisition, construction, exploration and borrowing costs, reducing the amount of cash and MLP has available for distribution.
 The Fund may focus on one or more industries, sectors or geographic regions of the economy and the value of an investment may fluctuate more widely than if it were diversified.
 Tax risks associated with the Fund include fund structure risk, MLP tax risk, and tax estimation/NAV risk.
 Cyber-attacks or failures affecting the Fund or service providers may adversely impact the Fund or its shareholders.

 The Fund invests primarily in the energy sector and infrastructure industry and is susceptible to adverse economic, environmental, and regulatory concerns.
 Additional risks include acquisition, catastrophic event, commodity price, depletion, natural resource, supply/demand and weather risk.
 The purchase of IPO shares may involve high transaction cost, market and liquidity risks.
 The investment strategies employed by the Advisor may not result in an increase in value or performance.
 Overall equity market risk may affect the value of individual instruments in which the Fund invests.
-Holders of MLP's have limited control and voting rights, additionally, there are certain tax risks and conflicts of interest between holders of MLP's and the general partner.
-(5506-NLD-06022022)
+Holders of MLPs have limited control and voting rights, additionally, there are certain tax risks and conflicts of interest between holders of MLPs and the general partner.

-Recurrent MLP & Infrastructure Fund PORTFOLIO REVIEW (Unaudited) April 30, 2022
+Recurrent MLP & Infrastructure Fund PORTFOLIO REVIEW (Unaudited)

+April 30, 2023

-The Fund's performance figures for the periods ended April 30, 2022, compared to its benchmarks:
+The Fund's performance figures for the periods ended April 30, 2023, compared to its benchmark:

-Annualized Six Months One Year Three Year Since Inception (a) Recurrent MLP & Infrastructure Fund - Class I 22.16% 43.18% 7.76% 6.52% Alerian MLP Index (Total Return) 13.70% 27.33% 3.13% 3.13%
+Annualized Six Months One Year Three Year Five Year Since Inception (a) Recurrent MLP & Infrastructure Fund - Class I (1.57)% 7.78% 30.95% 7.48% 6.75% Alerian MLP Index (Total Return) 1.98% 16.78% 29.33% 6.12% 5.50%